sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>source-highlight</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Produces a document with syntax highlighting
+Short desc    : Produces a document with syntax highlighting
 URL          : http://www.gnu.org/software/src-highlite/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This program, given a source file, produces a document with syntax
+Descript     : This program, given a source file, produces a document with syntax
              : highlighting.
 At the moment this package can handle:
              : Java, Javascript, C/C++, Prolog, Perl, Php3, Python, Flex, ChangeLog, Ruby,
              : Lua, Caml, Sml and Log as source languages, and HTML, XHTML and ANSI color